 Historian Char Miller Talks About the Value of the Forest History Society

 Char Miller, Director and W.M.
 Keck Professor of Environmental Analysis at Pomona College, talks about the importance of preserving forest history, the uniqueness of the Forest History Society, and his experiences using the Society's rich library and archival collections.

 Take a Video Tour of the Forest History Society

-Join Larry Tombaugh, longtime member and past Chairman of the Board, as he leads you on a guided tour through the facilities, programs, and collections of the Forest History Society.
+Join Steve Anderson, FHS president and CEO, as he leads you on a guided tour through the facilities, programs, and collections of the Forest History Society.

 “There is no other library that has this sort of rich archival material on forests, forestry, and conservation.
 For those of us who conduct research in the environmental history of the United States, and increasingly globally, the Forest History Society is the place to come.”

 Char Miller, Professor of Environmental Analysis, Pomona College

 Since its establishment in 1946, the Forest History Society has developed numerous programs to facilitate the dissemination of information about the history of human interaction with the environment and natural resources.
 Each program area supports a vital part of our mission.
 FHS continually seeks innovative ways of enhancing its programs and new methods for promoting the study of environmental history.
 FHS programs center around research, publishing, education, and fellowships and awards.